Situation overview

 Additional operational reset and performance improvement work includes:

-• Operational review and reset for a portfolio business experiencing siloed working, commercial drift, and inconsistent execution.
-Work focused on restoring operational rhythm, simplifying priorities, and reconnecting leadership activity to customer and performance outcomes.
+- Operational review and reset for a portfolio business experiencing siloed working, commercial drift, and inconsistent execution, restoring operational rhythm and leadership focus.

-• Board-level input to align operational priorities with strategic intent.
+- Board-level input to align operational priorities with strategic intent and execution reality.

 This work is typically undertaken in close proximity to boards, investors, and lenders, often at moments where clarity, judgement, and credibility materially influence outcomes.